Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Cosmic web-dependence of galaxy morphology

 We first investigate shape alignments with respect to filaments to understand the geometry of matter accretion from the cosmic web to galaxies.
-To that end, we probe the alignment between the longest axes of galaxies and the axes of the nearest filament segment.
-For ease of interpretation, we begin with the alignment of DM and filaments in subhalos of the $N$-body TNG50-Dark simulation, to study the shape alignment as DM accretes from the cosmic web.
-We measure the angle between the direction of semi-major axis of the DM with that of the nearest filament segment.
-This angle is computed for the DM direction vector measured at both 0.1{\rdm} and 2{\rdm}, corresponding to inner and outer halo scales, respectively.
-We report the cosine of this angle, {\thetadmfil}, and take its absolute value, such that $|{\thetadmfil}|$ varies from 0 -- long axis completely misaligned or perpendicular to filament -- to 1 -- long axis completely aligned or parallel to filament.
-Since we only include central subhalos hosted by halos, and they are slightly smaller DM structures tracing larger structures (their parent halos), in the following we refer to subhalos and halos interchangeably.
+In particular, we probe the alignment between the longest axes of galaxies/halos and the axes of the nearest filament segment.
+We measure the angle between the direction of the major axis of a given component of a galaxy and that of the nearest filament segment.
+This angle is computed for the direction vectors of DM and stars measured at both 0.1{\rdm} and 2{\rdm}, corresponding to inner and outer halo scales, respectively.
+We calculate the cosine of this angle -- {\thetadmfil} for DM shape-filament alignment, and {\thetastarfil} for stellar shape-filament alignment -- and report its absolute value.
+This varies from 0 -- the major axis completely misaligned or perpendicular to the filament -- to 1 -- the major axis completely aligned or parallel to the filament.
+In the analysis below, we remove all structures whose two longest axes are equal, i.e., $A=B$, as these do not have a unique major axis.
+Only a few stellar or DM structures meet this criterion.

+For ease of interpretation, we begin with the alignment of DM and filaments in subhalos of the $N$-body TNG50-Dark simulation to study the halo shape alignment as DM accretes from the cosmic web (with no baryonic effects present).
+Since we only include central subhalos hosted by halos, and they are slightly smaller DM structures tracing larger structures (their parent halos), we refer to subhalos and halos interchangeably in the following.